outdreamer/build-a-cure/docs/tasks/examples.md

 		          - incorrect assumptions
 		            - reversibilities in time symmetries, or symmetries that are theoretically irreversible without a concept of symmetry operations
 		            - constants like inevitabilities, absolute (acontextual) impossibilities, or limits on variable value ranges
-		            - limits in how information overflows (info that cannot be stored in an existing structure) can be predicted (structures built to store it)
+		            - limits in how info overflows (info that cannot be stored in an existing structure) can be predicted (structures built to store it)
 		              - building different info storage structures (different from brains, networks, topologies, matrices, & probabilities, like interfaces & superpositions) can change how patterns of uncertainty-to-certainty conversion (like with uncertainties n degrees away from pre-existing certainties) occur & their probabilities of occurring
 		          - missing dependencies
 		            - gaps in conditions enabling energy storage (definition of a fraction is stable while the numerator/denominator are still defined, complex numbers defined using the definition of square root of -1), creating a symmetry of stability, where the efficiency created by core functions of a new interface can dissolve once the functions buildable with core functions overflow the interface, so functions may dissolve to randomness when absorbed by other systems